-Safer Using – Nangs
+Safer Using – DXM

 My name is John, and I would like to talk about some of my drug using experiences and how I came to being an ice user much later in life.